 Air conditioners and heat pumps have been in the market for a while.
-However the question of which is better between heat pumps and air conditioners has also existed for as long as the products have existed in market.
+However, the question of which is better between heat pumps and air conditioners has also existed for as long as the products have existed in the market.
 This rivalry has been aggravated by the continuous successful sales of both products.
-As a home owner, you might be caught in a dilemma to choose the best HVAC system, between a heat pump and an air conditioner.
+As a homeowner, you might be caught in a dilemma to choose the best HVAC system, between a heat pump and an air conditioner.
 Whereas the systems work the same as far as cooling is concerned, they are completely different when it comes to heating.
 Read through to get a better understanding of these two related but different HVAC systems.

 Which System Have you installed?

 First of all, let’s look at the differences and similarities between heat pumps and AC systems.
 If you have already installed an HVAC system here are some clues to help you know the type of system you have installed.

 - The heat pump does both cooling and heating, as opposed to air conditioners which only cool.
 Heat pumps have a reversing valve installed in the outdoor unit which absorbs heat from the air outside the house, including under extremely cold conditions, and transfers the heat in the house.
 For an air conditioner to have heating capabilities, you will need to pair it with a furnace that will provide heat during winter.

 - Under extreme cold temperatures, the efficiency of heat pumps is affected and may not provide adequate heating as compared to an air conditioner paired with a furnace.
 To mitigate this, heat pumps have an electric heater installed in the indoor unit which comes through when the need arises.
 However, in case this heater is not meeting heating expectations; you can install a furnace to the heat pump which will be automatically turned on when the heat pump cannot meet the heat demanded.

 Choosing The Right System